Shuffle/Shuffle-docs/docs/configuration.md

 HTTPS is enabled by default on port 3443 with a self-signed certificate for localhost.
 If you would like to change this, the only way (currently) is to add configure and rebuild the frontend.
 If you don't have HTTPS enabled, check [updating shuffle](#updating_shuffle) to get the latest configuration.

-**PS: Another workaround is to set up an [Nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) you can control yourself**
+**PS: Another workaround is to set up an [Nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) you can control yourself.
+See further down for more details**

 Necessary info for the truststore: